-- applications that will expand the size and resilience of existing native woodlands by forming key linkages within a habitat network - 5 POINTS for applications that meet one of the three-point criteria above and one or more of the criteria below: - applications that will expand the size and resilience of existing native woodlands by forming key linkages within a habitat network.
+• applications that will expand the size and resilience of existing native woodlands by forming key linkages within a habitat network applications that will expand the size and resilience of existing native woodlands by forming key linkages within a habitat network.
 You must be within the 'Primary Zone' of a native woodland habitat network which is identified on the 'Native Woodland Habitat Network' map on the Forestry Commission Scotland Map Viewer (see Forestry Grant Scheme 2014-2020 Target Areas folder).